 Paty was subject to a campaign of vilification on social media and complaints to the school from parents.
 This led to a Fatwa being declared on Paty by an Islamist group.
 The murderer, with no evident connection to the school, travelled 62 miles from the town of Évreux to butcher the teacher.
 The police apprehended and shot the murderer just over six hundred metres from where the killing took place.
 On his phone was a statement of responsibility and a photo of the butchered body that he had uploaded to Islamist sites on social media.

 Condemnations of the killing and defences of free speech were made by many in France – and, indeed, around the world.
-President Macron visited the school where Paty had taught and said: “One of our compatriots was murdered today for teaching children… the freedom of expression, the freedom to believe or not believe”.
+President Macron visited the school where Paty had taught and said: “One of our compatriots was murdered today for teaching children [about] the freedom of expression, the freedom to believe or not believe”.

 The killing was widely reported and condemned by the media in the UK.
 But there has been a deafening silence from the teacher unions, universities and educational bodies.
 Outside of the UK Educational International and a French Teachers’ Union made statements.

 AFAF surveyed the websites of the teacher unions, a sample of universities, UUK, the Office for Students on Tuesday 20 October but found no comment on Paty’s murder and no contribution to the overwhelming support of freedom of speech seen in France and elsewhere.

 One of AFAF’s founding beliefs is that being able to speak and think freely is a cornerstone to academic and educational endeavour: the principle should animate teaching and discussion in our classrooms and lecture halls.
 Open and sincere interrogation of the varieties of human knowledge and experience is especially important around difficult topics, which includes religious teachings.
 Indeed, teachers have a special responsibility to model to our pupils and students that speech – both inside and outside of the classroom – should be open, thoughtful and free.